mia-platform/documentation/docs/development_suite/monitoring-dashboard/dev_ops_guide/disaster_recovery.md

 In order to successfully complete the Disaster Recovery procedures in case of failures it is essential that:

 - all the data of MongoDB are backed up;
-- all the Mia Platform custom configurations are under repository;
+- all the Mia-Platform custom configurations are under repository;
 - the chain of continuous delivery and deployment are active and functioning;
 - you have track of the versions of the docker images installed;
 - update the deployment document with the description of the entire runtime infrastructure;